 “The students are learning about the course content experientially,” says Riskin.
-“It’s a new method for many of the students that draws on art practice and perception.”
-21A.S01 asks students to use a mix of creative interpretation, theoretical understanding, and personal reflection as well as technical knowledge and information.
+“It’s a new method for many of the students that draw on art practice and perception,” 21A.S01 asks students to use a mix of creative interpretation, theoretical understanding, and personal reflection as well as technical knowledge and information.

 “This approach allows us to learn along with our students,” Jones adds.
 “I’m constantly discovering things that enrich my anthropological understanding, and that I want to fold back into future iterations of the class.
 This is precisely why CAST’s support is so transformative.”

 Students in the course are first introduced to anthropological readings and artistic creations — from kinetic art to ritual objects — then strive to develop an understanding of how the human mind can perceive these works as alive, aware, or responsive.
 CAST’s support also ensures that students have the resources to develop their own demos and engineer experiences that can produce wonder, uncertainty, or fascination.

 A laboratory for the visual arts

 The course runs in the MIT Museum Studio and Compton Gallery, a bustling, glass-walled workshop and experimental exhibition gallery in Building 10 operated by the MIT Museum.